hjacobs/tech.zalando.com/posts/zalando-hack-week-second-edition.rst

 in the long-term.
 Even more so they help to make our internal processes much more efficient.
-Be it logistics processes at our warehouses, or within our engineering department through the development of internal tools and little helpers that improve the way we plan, build and test software features.
+Be it logistics processes at our warehouses, or within our engineering department through the development of internal tools and little helpers that improve the way we plan, build and test software features (see one example `here`_).

 Additionally, Hack Week is all about thinking outside the box and working across teams and boundaries.
 Therefore it is crucial that people with different